Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Northwestern Stats and Trends

-- Northwestern has three wins against the spread in nine games this season.

-- Northwestern has eclipsed the over/under in 44.4% of its opportunities this season (four times in nine games with a set point total).
+- Northwestern's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

-- The Wildcats average 18.2 points per game, comparable to the 15.4 the Badgers surrender.
+- The Wildcats put up 18.2 points per game, comparable to the 15.4 the Badgers surrender.

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it puts up more than 15.4 points.
+- When Northwestern scores more than 15.4 points, it is 2-3 against the spread and 3-2 overall.

-- When Northwestern piles up over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.
+- In games that Northwestern picks up over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.

 - The Wildcats have 15 turnovers this season, equal to the number of takeaways for the Badgers.